joelwaymack/age-graph/README.md

 The graph database works off the [Cypher query language](https://neo4j.com/docs/getting-started/cypher/) created by neo4j for their graph databases.
 Labels are the primary means of differentiating types (think tables) in the database.

-There are 2 routes for building out an API:
+There are 2 routes for building out Vertices in the API:

 - Explicit types: Your best approach is to create a specific type to represent each vertex label and to add specific edge labels to the `\Graph.Api\Models\EdgeType.cs` enum.
   - The `\Graph.Api\Models\Asset.cs` type, with its corresponding controller, is an example of explicit typing for a vertex.
-- Graph item: A graph item is a generic type that can represent a vertex or an edge since both have a label and properties.
-Graph items are returned from many API routes to handle the generic nature of the underlying graph.
+- Vertex type: The Vertex type is a generic type that can represent a vertex with a label and properties.
+The Vertex type is returned from many API routes to handle the generic nature of the underlying graph.

+Edges are defined by the `\Graph.Api\Models\Edge.cs` type.
+The label used for edges is defined in the `\Graph.Api\Models\EdgeType.cs` enum.
+Add or remove enums based on the edge types you want to support.

+The `\Graph.Api\DataAccess\GraphDatabase.cs` type is the heart of the API.
+It translates actions from the Controllers to Cypher queries for accessing the graph.
+Add additional methods to this class to support additional graph queries.

 ## Credit